+- 1. Students will be introduced to a variety of mediums and techniques - 2.
+Students will have a clear understanding and use of the principles and elements of design within the work, and thoughtful ideas that work well with the artistic approach uses

-- 1. Students will work towards completing the Breadth section of their portfolio.
-For this section of the portfolio, students will have a clear understanding and use of the principles of 3D design, covering a range of media, techniques, visual ideas and concepts so that students can experience and experiment in a variety of ways. - 2.
-Work in the 3D portfolio emphasizes the visual elements (mass, volume, color/light, form, plane, line, texture) using the principles of design (unity/variety, balance, emphasis, rhythm, and proportion/scale, and figure/ground relationships) as they relate to the integration of depth and space, volume and surface.
-Media could include wire sculpture, metals, plaster, clay, styrofoam, packaging tape, plastic utensils, or any three-dimensional material.
-The goal is to acquire eight college-level works of art (3-D Design) that will be included in the Breadth Section of the AP Studio Art Portfolio. - 3.
-Projects are given specific deadlines for completion so that the Breadth section will be completed in the school year. - 4.
+- 3. Students will complete the Breadth section of their portfolio.
+In this section, assignments will be specific in nature and will focus on covering a range of media, techniques, visual ideas and concepts so that students can experience and experiment the art making process in a variety of ways.
+Media could include graphic design, typography, digital imaging, photography, collage, illustration, painting, mixed media, etc. Work in the 2-D portfolio must emphasize the elements of design (line, shape, illusion of space, texture, value, color) and be organized using the principles of design (unity/variety, balance, emphasis, rhythm, and proportion/scale).
+Design, composition and use of picture space are critical.
+The goal is to acquire twelve college-level works of art that will be included in the Breadth Section of the AP Studio Art Portfolio. - 4.
+Projects are given specific deadlines for completion so that the Breadth section will be completed in the school year. - 5.
 A sketchbook is also required.
-This visual journal will assist in honing thinking skills as it pertains to 3D design.
-It must include research of vocabulary, a minimum of two sketches of conceptual ideas per project, as well as research on the relevant artist or artistic movement as it pertains to theassignment.

-5. Additional assignments consists of either a trip to a museum or research on a significant artist in which a reflective essay must be written on a work of art (the artist's motivation, personal voice, medium and technique), as well as a piece of artwork inspired by the artist's work.
+This visual journal will assist in honing drawing and thinking skills.
+It must include research of vocabulary, a minimum of two sketches of conceptual ideas per project, as well as research on the relevant artist or artistic movement as it pertains to the assignment. - 6.
+Additional assignments consists of either a trip to a museum or research on a significant artist in which a reflective essay must be written on a work of art (the artist's motivation, personal voice, medium and technique), as well as a piece of artwork inspired by the artist's work. - 7.
+Summer Assignment: Students must read "A Whole New Mind" by Daniel H. Pink.
+Then, choose either a. or b. based on the book: - a.
+Choose a household item that annoys you.
+First, draw it observationally using value and shading.
+Then, sketch out three new designs on three separate pages for that object and write what annoyed you about the design, and how you improved it with each of your ideas.
+Or, you can pick three different objects and alter each one once and explain why. - b.
+Fill 15 pages in your sketchbook with new inventions, ideas, doodles, and drawings out of your head (nothing from direct observation).
+Each page must be completely filled.

-Examples of Breadth in 3-D are:
+Examples of Breadth in 2-D are: